MDK-Packs/Documentation/CMSIS-Pack_Migration/README.md

 1. Once done, build the project to verify the correct operation.
 Afterwards, do not forget to add the updated example project to the CMSIS-Pack to make it available to your customers.

 The [Arm Compiler for Embedded Migration and Compatibility Guide](https://developer.arm.com/documentation/100068/latest/Migrating-from-Arm-Compiler-5-to-Arm-Compiler-for-Embedded-6) helps you in case you encounter any problems when migrating to Arm Compiler 6.

+## Further reading

+Refer to the [Create a Device Family Pack - Hands-On Example](https://github.com/Open-CMSIS-Pack/DFP-Pack-HandsOn) for more information on how to create a device family pack.